rory-codes/rt-coaching/docs/README.md

 ***Readable Layout:** The website has been produved to have a clean design with easily readable sections to minimise information overload.

-***Minimalist Design:** There is a clear focus on important information (header, sports, services) with minimal distractions.
+***Minimalist Design:** There is a clear focus on important information (header, sports, services, footer, gallery, booking and success) with minimal distractions.
 The gallery includes images and the form includes a logo and form entries.

 ## Technologies Used